Release Notes¶

 - Added optional Django Debug Toolbar panels to list all flag conditions and to report flag checks for a request.

-- Added flag state check logging and FLAGS_STATE_LOGGINGsetting to enable it.
+- Added flag state check logging and

-- Modified flag view decorators to warn if a fallback view do not take the same arguments as the flag view.
+AppRegistryNotReadyif an attempt to check flag state is made before the app registry is ready. - Modified flag view decorators to warn if a fallback view do not take the same arguments as the flag view.

 4.1.2¶